Peace Corps - FAQS

 What kinds of skills are countries looking for?

 We get a wide variety of requests.
 We always need people with degrees or experience in environmental studies/sciences/education, math, sciences, health education, and human services.
 There are a large number of requests for English, science and math teachers, and also for people with business expertise.
-Liberal arts graduates need experience in at least two of the following: French or Spanish; demonstrated leadership; gardening/farming; health; and/or teaching.

 Do I need to know a language?